axilleas/axilleas.github.io/src/pages/about.md

 I'll probably fill in more info once I get more involved (which is something I intend to do).

+### GitLab
+GitLab is an open source git repository application, built on Ruby on Rails.
+I have been using it since version 2.0 and started contributing as of version 4.0.
+In [this](|filename|/pages/gitlab-accepted-patches.md) page you will find all my patches that were accepted by upstream.
+A relative article can be found [ here](|filename|/posts/en/2013-04-07-bringing-gitlab-to-fedora.md).

 ## Hobbies/Interests

 ### Aikido